 Tasks

-The first task of the General Manager will be to prepare for the business and meetings of the Supervisory Board, the SMGs and the WGs.
-S/he will procure the administrative services and monitor the procurement of the other services by the Phase Two project team.
+The responsibilities of the General Manager are defined in the Governance report.
+An early task will be to prepare for the business and first meetings of the Supervisory Board, the SMGs and the WGs.
+S/he will procure the administrative services and monitor the procurement of the other services by the Phase Two Development team.

-S/he will be responsible for bringing the operational service contracts and the regulatory resources into the control of the entity once delivered by the Phase Two project team.
+S/he will be responsible for bringing the operational service contracts and the regulatory resources into the control of the entity once delivered by the Phase Two Development team.

 Resources